 Unsatisfactory students procedure (taught students)

-The procedure is applied to all taught students whose work, attendance or progress is unsatisfactory under the general academic regulations.
+The procedure is applied to all taught students whose work, attendance, engagement or progress is unsatisfactory under the general academic regulations.